 Many who have told us their memories of Daddy have spoken in hushed, almost reverential tones.
 Of course, eulogies do tend to be one-dimensional, especially eulogies offered in the Deep South.
 And Daddy’s life offered much to applaud.

-He was a brilliant attorney and gifted teacher with high integrity, a strong work ethic, a keen mind and quick wit.
+He was a gifted attorney and teacher with a keen mind and quick wit.
 He did many things throughout his adult life to help his community and the people in it.
-He won many awards and honors – each of them, well-deserved.
+He won many awards and honors.
 He could provoke deep thought and loud laughter.
 I can’t count the number of folks who’ve said, “I just loved your dad!”

 For all of you who have offered so many praises, it may be hard to believe that Daddy was terrified.
 He was terrified people wouldn’t admire him if they really knew him.
 He desperately wanted everyone around him to see only the good qualities, not the traits or attitudes or actions that needed improvement in any way.

 But for all his trying to hide it (and succeeding to an incredible degree), Daddy was human.
 He did some things wrong.
 He made some poor choices.
 One of the most tragic: He didn’t allow himself to feel.
 Oh, he sparked strong – and typically positive – feelings in others.
 But after a difficult childhood capped by a traumatic war experience, he could rarely own, much less express, what he felt.

 I don’t know if, on learning that, you who thought you knew him still admire him.
 But I do know this: Really knowing someone – the whole, complex, three-dimensional picture – is the only basis for truly loving that person.